Last updated: October 21, 2014

 3/15/2013 Report -- ACCJC Score: 2 (Ave: 3.15)

-5/21/2014 Self-assessed current score: 4.
+10/21/2014 Self-assessed current score: 4.5.
 We have a defined cycle and format of assessment reports.
 All campus community is required to report assessment activities every 6 months.
 This exceeds the norm at most colleges.
-Participation in completing and updating these reports is on-going and wide spread.
+Spring 2014 assessment reporting again showed robust numbers, with over 90% of offered courses submitting a progress report as well as high percentages in programs and student services.
 Summary and evaluation of reporting process exsist and validation reports are providing training for quality improvements in both assessment activities and reports.
 Reports now takes place widely at the institutional level.
-GE Area reports and ILO assessment data are being used to guide institutional practice.
+GE Area A & E reports are being finalized and workgroups for GE Area B, D, and H have formed.
+2 ILOs have undergone extensive assessment beyond mapping and data is being used to guide institutional practice.

 - Reporting needs to continue to be a "habit of mind" for disciplines and units.